tlenclos/crypthover/README.md

 <a href="https://chrome.google.com/webstore/detail/crypthover/kkmbecnhcledkjgdfgfbnochegmipifm"><img src="https://raw.githubusercontent.com/tlenclos/crypthover/master/icons/icon128.png" /></a
 </p>

-# What is Cryphover ?
+# What is Crypthover ?

 Crypthover is a browser extension for Chrome, Firefox and Opera which allows you to get the latest price of crypto currencies on Twitter.